Shao-Group/aletsch/README.md

 while maintaining an identical assembly accuracy.
 The improvement was primarily made by fixing the incorrect use of bam-file queries and by removing PCR duplicates.
-We detail the memory usage and running time (both CPU-time and Wall-time) of the two versions across all datasets we tested (see [aletsch-test](https://github.com/Shao-Group/aletsch-test)).
+Below we detail the memory usage and running time, both CPU-time and Wall-time (10 threads), of the two versions across all datasets we tested (see [aletsch-test](https://github.com/Shao-Group/aletsch-test)).

 ### Memory Usage Comparison (in GB):